pascallaliberte/sharpen.page/_i18n/en/_posts/2018-12-06-forces-of-progress-in-purchase-decision.md

 Two?
 What just happened there?

+**Quick primer:**
-The Jobs-To-Be-Done theory states that people don't buy products, they _hire_ a product for a _job_.
+The [Jobs-To-Be-Done theory]({% post_url 2018-11-23-jobs-of-cryptocurrencies %}) states that people don't buy products, they _hire_ a product for a _job_.
 {: .primer }

-I had created the monthly planner for this job: _When I have a lot going on and I'm tired of typing, on a phone, I look for a no-fluff way to see the full month so I can freely just write and see what's coming_.
+I had created the monthly planner for the following job: _When I have a lot going on and I'm tired of typing on a phone, I look for a no-fluff way to see the full month so I can freely just write and see what's coming._

 But it was for a different job that he hired those two planners.

 "One for my girlfriend, and one for my mom".

-At that point I understood that he had probably hired those planners for the _job of crossing off Christmas shopping off his list_.
+At that point I understood that he had probably hired those planners for the job of _crossing off Christmas shopping off his list_.

 But there was still a hesitation, a pause, a moment of reflection right before the purchase.
 What went on in his mind?
 What made him go for it?